briankoser/sfc-listeners-guide/episodes/0080-top-5-sci-fi-visionaries.md

   <q class="matt">I haven't seen Space Odyssey, 2001.</q>
   <q class="ben">I only watched part of it.</q>
   <q class="matt">Not good, or it was OK?</q>
-  <q class="ben">I got bored, cuz the first 30 minutes is just monkies dancing around.</q>
+  <q class="ben">I got bored, cuz the first 30 minutes is just monkeys dancing around.</q>
   <q class="matt">Hmm, interesting.
 I'll have to check that out.</q>
   <q class="ben">Like I'm not even kidding!
-The movie starts with 30 minutes of monkies!</q>
+The movie starts with 30 minutes of monkeys!</q>
 </div>